microsoft/malmo/doc/build_linux.md

 ## Build on Linux: ##

 1. If installing in a virtual machine:
-    1. Bear in mind that Torch doesn't support Debian at the moment.
-Ubuntu (latest) is recommended.
-    2. Choose the 32- or 64-bit OS version that you want to target.
+    1. Choose the 32- or 64-bit OS version that you want to target.
 If you don't know, use 64-bit.
-    3. Provide at least 4GB of memory and 20GB of virtual disk space.
+    2. Provide at least 4GB of memory and 20GB of virtual disk space.

 2. Install dependencies.
     1. On Ubuntu 15.10: